 Who are we?

-ALTO network communities, also called ALTO-supported programs, are music tutoring programs run by high school musicians in local towns and cities.
-These programs offer free or reduced rate private lessons to elementary and middle school students.
-Each tutoring program is fully independent and has its own specific mission, vision, policies, and structure.
+ALTO programs are music tutoring programs run by high school musicians in local towns and cities.
+These programs offer free or reduced rate private lessons to elementary and middle school students in the school, school district, or surrounding community.
+Each tutoring program is fully independent and each program has its own specific mission, vision, policies, and structure.
 The tutoring program brings high school musicians and younger students together within the same local community.
 Students gain inspiration and a glimpse into the next stages of their musical journey through affordable, consistent private lessons.
-Tutors are able to sharpen their leadership skills, gain invaluable teaching experience.
-Consequently, these music-mentorship communities create reciprocal relationships, growing and strengthening the school or community’s music program as a whole.
+Tutors are able to pass on their knowledge and experience, sharpen their leadership skills, and gain invaluable teaching experience.
+Consequently, these music tutoring programs create reciprocal relationships, growing and strengthening the school or community’s music program as a whole.

-What is the ALTO communities network?
+What is the ALTO global network?

-What sets ALTO-supported programs apart?
+What sets ALTO programs apart?

-How does music tutoring foster leadership?
+How do music tutoring programs foster leadership?

-Do you work with schools abroad?
+Do you work with schools/communities abroad?

 Do you work with non-school music programs?

 Yes!
 Although our models are built around school music programs, some of our programs are backed by community organizations such as youth orchestras and local nonprofits.
 Tutoring programs can be a great way to build local musical unity within a youth music organization, summer camp program, or other youth organizations.

 What is the relationship between ALTO and the tutoring programs?